It happened again.

-You have a special occasion to go to, and you know you’ll be photographed, so you obviously want to look your best.
-You prep your skin, apply sunscreen (unless it’s an evening event of course) and do your makeup… A touch of mascara to bring out the lashes, foundation to even out the skintone, a dab of lipgloss to make your pout shine…
+You’ve spent hours getting ready for your BFF’s birthday party.
+You know that cute guy will be there and you want to look your best.
+A touch of mascara to bring out the lashes, foundation to even out the skintone, a dab of lipgloss to make your pout shine…

 You look in the mirror and you’re happy with what you see.
 You go out, have a great time, have your picture taken and… you look like a ghost!
 You take a quick look in the mirror and your face looks fine, but in the picture it has an unattractive, ghoulish white cast.
 What went wrong?